jakebailey/talk-ts-congress-2023/slides.md

 # Great!
 Let's do it.

+##

-The question is.. how can we:
+The question is... how can we:

-- Switch to imports (duh).
+- Switch to imports/exports (duh).
 - Maintain the same behavior.
 - Preserve our public API.